kiratech/labs/Building-Castles/DevSecOps-Pipeline-Full-Implementation.md

    d582dcf..00f0947  main -> main
 ```

-The original error is not there anymore, and the pipeline should now be
+The original error is not there anymore, but there's a possibility for the
-green.
+pipeline to not (yet) be green.

 ### Code coverage

-If Sonarqube fails again, check the quality gates, and create a custom quality
+If Sonarqube fails again, check the **Quality Gates**, and create a custom
-gate associated to the project that will have `Conditions on New Code` ->
+quality gate associated to the project that will have `Conditions on New Code` ->
 `Coverage` set to zero.

 Another viable solution would be to implement a unit test related to the example